life-itself/second-renaissance/content/ecosystem/cohere/profiles/WholeWorld-View.md

 activities:
   - Media & Publishing
 size: 11-20
+territory: Worldviews & Narratives
+y: 95
+x: 342
 ---
-> "Our purpose is to empower our conscious evolution through the understanding, experiencing and embodying of unitive awareness.
+> Our purpose is to empower our conscious evolution through the understanding, experiencing and embodying of unitive awareness.
 >
 > Our world-view drives our beliefs, thoughts, decisions, behaviours and words.
 Our current, dominant world-view is based on an illusion of separation, causing a collective dis-ease and now an existential threat to our future and that of our planetary home, Gaia.
 A WholeWorld-View perceives the fundamentally unified nature of the whole - the me, the we, and the all.
 A WholeWorld-View offers the science, the movements, the people, tools and most importantly the authentic hope of unitive awareness.
 >